Eyewa/eyewa-go-lib/db/README.md

 Shared Go Lib for Eyewa's microservices.

 # db
-This package provides an abstraction layer for `https://github.com/go-gorm/gorm` ORM pkg in having DB clients for several database drivers.
+This package provides an abstraction layer for a couple of database drivers by means of creating clients.
 Currently this package only supports MySQL, SQLite & Postgres.
-In the future more drivers can be added if need arises.
+In the future more drivers can be added if need the arises.

 # How to use
 The following env variables can be injected in order to use this pkg: